Ayush-iitkgp/Ayush-iitkgp.github.io/posts/novelty-detection-algorithms.md

 [This paper](http://ieeexplore.ieee.org/document/6406735/) has made observation by conducting experiments on various datasets from the UCI repository, and monitoring the performance of the traditional classifiers.
 I am listing down the most important observations stated in the paper:

-* The ratio of the traditional classifiers start to decline when the imbalance between output classes increase and **the decline becomes prominent at the ratio 1:2.8**.
+* The performance of the traditional classifiers start to decline when the imbalance between output classes increase and **the decline becomes prominent at the ratio 1:2.8**.

 * **At the ratio 1:10**, the performance is so poor for traditional classifiers that it can no longer be trusted.